Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill building.md

 In the Shikaku Sill Building puzzle, the grids start very small and even the largest grid is just the smallest test case from the Shikaku Solver.
 The goal of the puzzle is to practice enumerating all the possible actions.
 Let’s do a couple of examples.

+?[Given the following grid, how many way can you place a tile with area 9 on the grid such that the 9 is covered?You have a 3x3 grid with all spaces empty, except a 9 in the middle square.
+How many different ways can you put a tile with area 9 on the grid so that the 9 in the middle square is covered by the tile?]
+- [ ] I have no idea.
+- [ ] 9
+- [ ] 2
+- [x] 1

 ?[You have a 3x3 grid with all spaces empty, except a 9 in the middle square.
 How many different ways can you put a tile with area 9 on the grid so that the 9 in the middle square is covered by the tile?]
 - [ ] I have no idea.
 - [ ] 9